How to manage an overdrawn credit card by consolidating your debt with a balance transfer.

 - Requesting a credit limit increase.
 You may be eligible for a credit limit raise if your credit score is good and you’ve had a healthy history of making regular repayments with this card provider.
 You can usually request an increase in your credit limit online or by contacting your provider over the phone.

 - Contacting your provider.
 It is often a good move to call your credit provider for a chat.
-If you explain your circumstances, they are usually more than willing to discuss your options and offer possible solutions in order to retain your business.
+If you explain your circumstances, they are usually willing to discuss your options and offer possible solutions in order to retain your business.

-Overdrawing on an account is never fun, but there are several ways to prevent this.
+Overdrawing on an account is never ideal, but there are several ways to prevent this.
 If you’re struggling with debt, a balance transfer may help provide the breathing room you need for a period of time.
 However, a long-term solution may involve seeking help for debt management.